Aulus Didius Gallus Fabricius Veiento: Career under Vespasian

-Obviously Veiento returned from exile following the suicide of Nero in 68.
-He found favor with Vespasian through means unknown, but it resulted in his first suffect consulship.
-The date of his consulship may be as early as Vespasian's reign when he first became amicus Caesaris and a member of the consilium principis.
-He was clearly favored by Vespasian's son Titus, for his second suffect consulship was in 80.
+Veiento returned from exile following the suicide of Nero in 68.
+He managed to find favor with Vespasian, resulting in his first suffect consulship.
+The date of this consulship may have occurred early in Vespasian's reign when he first became amicus Caesaris and a member of the consilium principis.
+His closeness to the Flavian dynasty was shown through his being granted a second suffect consulship was in 80 by Vespasian's son Titus.

-Here Veiento's career appears to be anomalous, for there is no certain record of a cursus honorum.
+So far Veiento's career appears to be anomalous, for there is no definitive record of him holding any preceding offices that would form part of his passage through the cursus honorum.
 McDermott identifies him as the subject of a fragmentary inscription found at Arles, and his restoration of this inscription, which he admits is speculative in places, shows he was governor of three provinces (one of which was either Asia or Africa), as well as legate of an unknown legion — which would supply Veiento with a conventional career.
 Although Gallivan accepts the identification, other experts have yet to accept the provinces McDermott proposes for Veiento.
 In a response to McDermott's paper, Brian Jones asserted "there is no evidence to suggest that Quintus Vibius Crispus could not have held the offices which the inscription mentions."
 Further, Werner Eck offers a different restoration of the first line and argues that the inscription pertains to Marcus Pompeius Silvanus Staberius Flavianus.

 Veiento's career in the Roman priesthood is far better documented.
-A votive inscription of Trajanic date recording Veiento's satisfaction of a vow to the goddess Nemetona in Moguntiacum (Mainz) attests to the priesthoods he held.
+A votive inscription of Trajanic date recording Veiento's fulfilling of a vow to the goddess Nemetona in Moguntiacum (Mainz) attests to the priesthoods he held.
 These offices are listed as follows: Quindecimviri sacris faciundis, one of the four most prestigious ancient Roman priesthoods; Sodales Augustales; Sodales Flaviales; and Sodales Titialis.
 McDermott dates his membership in the Quindecimviri "possibly under Nero before his exile in 62.
 He may even have become a member while his adoptive father was still alive."
 When he became Sodales Augustales and Sodales Titialis is not known.
-Entrance to the Sodales Flaviales obviously should be dated soon after Vespasian's death.
+Entrance to the Sodales Flaviales is dated soon after Vespasian's death.

-Not only may this explain his dominance in Domitian's reign, for the emperor is known to have been interested in the minutiae of religion, but McDermott explains it may explain the point of Veiento's "Codicils" as an attack on the "levity and inattention to rituals" of his peers.
+Not only may this explain his status in Domitian's reign, for the emperor is known to have been interested in the minutiae of religion, but McDermott points out it may explain the reason behind Veiento's "Codicils", as an attack on the "levity and inattention to rituals" of his peers.